kpoon02/VirtualBunnyAdoptionCenter/README.md

 ## User Stories

-- As a user, I want to be able to add an adoption profile
+- As a user, I want to be able to add an new adoption profile
 - As a user, I want to be able to view bunnies up for adoption
 - As a user, I want to be able to add adopted bunnies
-- As a user, I want to be able to see a profile's owned bunnies
+- As a user, I want to be able to see my adopted bunnies